TalTech-HPC-Centre/taltech-hpc-docs/docs/software/jupyter.md

     sbatch jupyterlab.slurm
     ```

-3. Check the `slurm-JOBID.out` file for the URL, host and port to connect to.
+3. Check the `slurm-JOBID.out` file for the URL, host, and port to connect to.

     **NB!** Text in `slurm-JOBID.out` can appear with some delay.

-4. Close terminal and establish a new connection to base with port forwarding
+4. Close the terminal and establish a new connection to base with port forwarding

     ```bash
     ssh uni-ID@base.hpc.taltech.ee -L 99YY:greenX:99YY